mdolab/dafoam/doc/source/Installation.rst

 Installation
 ------------

-This section assumes you want to compile DAFoam package from the source.
+This section assumes you want to compile the DAFoam optimization package from the source.
 If you use the pre-compiled version, skip this section.

 **DAFoam** runs on Linux systems and is based on **OpenFOAM-v1812**.
 You must install **OpenFOAM** and verify that it is working correctly.
 You also need to install the 3rd party and **MDOLab** packages before using **DAFoam** for optimization.
 Other dependencies include: